monastyrskyy/monastyrskyy.github.io/_posts/2018-11-01-collegescorecards2.md

 </div><br/>

 The above boxplots show the average distributions of the 3 ethnicities across all years and schools that have at least 10% of each group.
-The median for the Asian population is 14.88%, 18.77% for the Black population and 24.32% for the Hispanic.
-The data range from 10.01% across the groups to a biggest max value of 75%.
+The median for the Asian population is 14.88%, 18.77% for the Black population, and 24.32% for the Hispanic.
+The data range from 10.01% across the groups to a max value of 75%.
 The data for each group seems to be fairly spread out, meaning there are schools where each group is a majority of the population and the other two groups still comprise at least 10% each.
 The middle 50% of the data is the least spread out for the Asian group, with an IQR of only 8.73%, as compared to 13.85% for the Black population, and for 14.72% the Hispanic.

 As for the specific universities that comprise this list, there are 150 in total, in 2016.
-2016 has proven to be fairly similar to the other years across years.
+2016 has proven to be fairly similar to the other years, as we established previously.
 For the sake of brevity of this report, here are several examples of such colleges: College of Alameda, American Career College-Los Angeles, Bethesda University, California State University-East Bay, and Sofia University.

 ## <a href="https://monastyrskyy.github.io/collegescorecards/" target="blank">Solutions to the Questions from Part 1</a>

+In this section I will answer two of the questions that I asked about the data in the first part of this report.
+Both of the questions interested me because they could easily be used by potential future students and new graduates to get a basic understanding of the context of the decision that they are making.
+For more details, please see the information below.

   1. Is there a relationship between the highest degree awarded and median earnings 10 years after start for each university?